-- 1) Numerical grades will be issued for Health. - 2) The teacher's grade book must contain a minimum of three test grades per six weeks.\ Test grades can be derived from: written compositions on any health related topic, a health related science project, or a written song, poem or play with a CATCH message, etc. - 3) The teacher's grade book must contain a minimum of two daily grades per six weeks/marking period. - 4) Each individual classroom teacher is responsible for issuing health grades. - \Daily grades are to be derived from the student's CATCH worksheets and assignments where they can create and analyze healthy menus, read about the adventures of the CATCH characters, create recipes of healthy foods; know what the food guide pyramid is, as part of the implementation of the CATCH Program.
+- 1) The teacher's gradebook must contain a minimum of 3 daily grades per six weeks/ marking period; grading scale will convert from a numerical average to an alpha grade.\ - 2) Each individual classroom teacher is responsible for issuing health grades. - \Daily grades may be derived written compositions on any health related topic, a health related science project, or a written song, poem or play with a CATCH message.
+They can also be derived from the student's CATCH worksheets and assignments where they can create and analyze healthy menus, read about the adventures of the CATCH characters, create recipes of healthy foods; know what the food guide pyramid is, as part of the implementation of the CATCH Program.